 So your new mindset should be always looking for opportunities to get your name out there and clients in your chair.
 Whatever it takes.

 Building clientele is your new priority.

 Also keep in mind that you are legit.
 You are a licensed professional hair stylist.
 You don't have to tell anyone you just got out of school and they don't usually ask.
-If they do, just say a couple of years.
+If they do ask how long you have been cutting hair, just say a couple of years.
 It's mostly the truth.
 You did hair while you were in school and that counts.
-If they ask where you worked pick a franchise salon close but not too close to where you currently work.
+If they ask where you worked before pick a franchise salon close but not too close to where you currently work.
 It really isn't a big deal.
 Be confident that you earned your license.